LetMeGoogleIt4You/CiscoZeroTouch/Pull-based/README.md

 ```

 ## Network Components:
-- **DHCP Server**: A DHCP server is essential in our network for directing new devices to retrieve their base configurations from a file server.
+- **DHCP Server**: A DHCP server is essential in our network for directing new devices to retrieve their base configurations (`ztp.py`) from a file server.
-  - It can be set up using an existing router (like R1) or by installing one on the ZeroTouchServer.
+  - It can be set up using an existing router (like R1) or by installing a DHCP server on the ZeroTouchServer.
-- **File Server**: In our setup, we use an HTTP or ZTP to act as file server that hosts the base configuration files(ztp.py).
+- **File Server**: In this guide, we use an HTTP server.
+ZTP is also supported to act as a file server that hosts the base configuration files (`ztp.py`), IOS, and device-specific configuration.
-  - the new swiches shoud have reacbiletuy to the file server.
+  - The new devices should have reachability to the file server.

 ## Device Boot-up Process:
-Upon booting, a new switch will:
+Upon booting, a new device will:
-1. Contact the DHCP server to obtain an IP address and the location of the file server.
+1. The new device will contact the DHCP server to obtain an IP address and the location of the file server.
-2. The switch will reach out to the file server to download its base configuration(ztp.py).
+2. The device will reach out to the file server to download its base configuration(ztp.py).
-3. The switch will exicute the ztp.py inside a guestshell that are automatically deployed by the switch
+3. The device will exicute the ztp.py inside a guestshell that are automatically deployed by the switch

 # Environment Setup: